 Controlling and manipulating light is a key way that you can elevate your images.
 Learning how to use lighting properly can help you create different styles and moods in order to achieve the image you want, which in turn can make a huge difference is your photography.
 Directional lighting is a great place to being playing with light, so you can start taking your images to the next level!

 Let’s focus on directional light to in order to create images full of drama, mood and interest.

-Photo via Bluprint instructor Alan M. Thornton in the online photography class The Essentials for Understanding Light.
+Photo via Craftsy instructor Alan M. Thornton in the online photography class The Essentials for Understanding Light.

 No matter what type of photography, you focus on lighting is the most important element to make your images have interest, focus and depth.
 Lighting helps to define the center of interest and even plays a major role in the composition.

 Matt Armendariz puts it plainly in his book, Focus on Food Photography, “Simply stated, you cannot have photography without light.
 Even the origin of the word itself includes the Latin word for ‘light.’
 And next to the food, light is the most important aspect to food photography.
 It illuminates the subject, it shines through objects, it washes over and bathes the plate, or it peaks through and highlights only selected areas”

 So what is directional light exactly?
 Directional light is essentially having your light source coming from one direction.
 Here are some interesting ways you can play with this method of light manipulation.

 In world of food photography, there is a trend in dark, moody images with low light and deep shadows.
 The light highlights just a part of the subject and falls off quickly to create contrast and interest.
 It looks as if these images were all shot at dusk but the truth is by understanding how light works you can manipulate the scene in order to create any mood.